-Should there be the slightest possibility that new and/or additional evidence concerningal matter heard may change the findings of the hearing, it is excepted that they reserve - matter heard may change the findings of the hearing, it is essential that they reserve judgement.
-In such instances, the parties must be advised within one hour of the end of the hearing, of the time and place at which the decision will be given (Refer to GCR 202). - xxvii) In addition to hearing protests, the Stewards may be called upon to deal with analleged breach of the regulations.
+Should there be the slightest possibility that new and/or additional evidence concerning a - matter heard may change the findings of the hearing, it is essential that they reserve judgement.
+In such instances, the parties must be advised within one hour of the end of the hearing, of the time and place at which the decision will be given (Refer to GCR 202). - xxvii) In addition to hearing protests, the Stewards may be called upon to deal with an alleged breach of the regulations.
 A hearing should be held similar to hearings held in the case of protests and the procedure is similar.
-Having arrived at a decision, the Stewards may impose a penalty (refer GCR 177, 178, 183 and 184). - xxviii) Where a decision made by the Stewards affects the results of an event/race, theStewards shall, as soon as possible, advise the relevant officials accordingly to allow the latter to amend the provisional results, for re-publication.
+Having arrived at a decision, the Stewards may impose a penalty (refer GCR 177, 178, 183 and 184). - xxviii) Where a decision made by the Stewards affects the results of an event/race, the Stewards shall, as soon as possible, advise the relevant officials accordingly to allow the latter to amend the provisional results, for re-publication.